arvidn/libtorrent/trunk/docs/manual.rst

 a range instead of a single port because of the problems with failing to reconnect to peers if a previous socket to that peer and port is in ``TIME_WAIT`` state.

+.. warning:: setting outgoing ports will limit the ability to keep multiple
+	connections to the same client, even for different torrents.
+It is not recommended to change this setting.
+Its main purpose is to use as an escape hatch for cheap routers with QoS capability but can only classify flows based on port numbers.

 ``peer_tos`` determines the TOS byte set in the IP header of every packet sent to peers (including web seeds).
 The default value for this is ``0x0`` (no marking).
 One potentially useful TOS mark is ``0x20``, this represents